 Lahaina Grill (Lahaina)

 With clearly marked gluten-free menus, Lahaina Grill combines the finest of fine dining with wonderful gluten-free accommodations.
-More than half of their menu is gluten-free.
+More than half of their menu is gluten free.
 With starters ranging from escargot to foie gras, numerous salads, entrees featuring lamb, beef, chicken, seafood and vegetarian dishes, you’re pretty much guaranteed to find a satisfying gluten-free meal.
-Lahaina Grill is one of, if not the most, decorated restaurants on Maui, having captured the Hale’aina Award for best Maui restaurant 24 years in a row.
+Lahaina Grill is one of the most decorated restaurants on Maui, having captured the Hale’aina Award for best Maui restaurant 24 years in a row.
 Located in the heart of Lahaina, Lahaina Grill is one of Maui’s true culinary treasures.
 (Lahaina Grill)

 Maui Brick Oven (Kihei)

 100% gluten-free, Maui Brick Oven has been the go-to restaurant on Maui for gluten intolerant residents and visitors since 2012.
 Let me say it again, everything on the menu is gluten-free.
 While somewhat pricey, if you want to be certain you won’t have even the smallest bit of gluten contamination, this is the place for you.
 The pizzas are hot, crisp and tasty.
 The eggplant parmesan is one of the best we’ve ever eaten, gluten free or not.
 Non-gluten-free eaters will truly enjoy the food at Maui Brick Oven, as well.
 (Maui Brick Oven)